maswiebe/maswiebe.github.io/assets/condon/2025-08-20-condonomics.md

 (See [here](https://michaelwiebe.com/blog/2025/07/land_model) for a full writeup.)

 ![](https://michaelwiebe.com/assets/condon/two_sector_housing.png){:width="100%"}
+_A supply and demand model of upzoning and land prices_

 Condon does get one thing right: the upzoned parcel itself increases in value as it switches markets (from $$P_1^H$$ to $$P_2^A$$).
 But this 'own-parcel effect' is irrelevant for evaluating upzoning.